August 17th, 2016

 Stuart Smith: I think I have done around one thousand books, more or less, and in the last fifteen years mostly photography.

-The books that give me the most satisfaction are the ones where they feels more like a collaboration, and where I have been instrumental in editing and steering the book, in terms of the sequence, the picture edit, the overall size and feel of the book, and the reproduction and quality of the printed images.
+The books that give me the most satisfaction are the ones where they feel more like a collaboration, and where I have been instrumental in editing and steering the book, in terms of the sequence, the picture edit, the overall size and feel of the book, and the reproduction and quality of the printed images.
 This is where the magic and unexpected things happen.

 I am not very interested in designing a book if the photographer only wants me to be a digital monkey.
 If I have nothing to bring to the plate then I don’t need to be involved.